-Standard LCD & interactive LCD screens shall be Full High Definition (1920x1080) or 4K from the factory.
+Standard LCD & interactive LCD screens shall be a minimum 1080P (1920x1080) or 4K from the factory.
 When installed, they shall be set to:

 - 1080P general teaching spaces

 - 1080P meeting/collaboration spaces

 - Higher than 1080P on approval from RMIT AV

 If a video wall is installed, the overall resolution shall be considered based on the content being displayed.